LeeVo2408/README.md/README.md

 The ultimate goal of practising Continuous Delivery (CD) is to enhance the delivery flow.
 In general, CD:

-- Improve the speed of delivery; therefore, improve an organization's efficiency.
+- Improves the speed of delivery; therefore, improve an organization's efficiency.

 It is crucial to understand briefly how CD works and how it can be a powerful tool in production.